evalate/evalate/README.md

 <img width="150" height="150" align="left" style="float: left; margin: 0 10px 0 0;" alt="Evalate icon" src="icons/evalate-lang.png">

 # The Evalate Programming Language
-Evalate is an open-source simple programming language inspired by the likes of [C++](https://isocpp.org) and [Carbon](https://github.com/carbon-language/carbon-lang).
+Evalate (*eh-va-late*) is an open-source simple programming language inspired by the likes of [C++](https://isocpp.org) and [Carbon](https://github.com/carbon-language/carbon-lang).
 It is written in C++ and is currently in an early development position.
 Evalate aims to be more geared towards already existing C++ developers to make writing code a little bit easier.

 ## Code Example
 This file: ``examples/hello.evl``